 “This experience has really made me realize how much of a part of the learning experience at Boise State is the community,” he said.
 “While I am still in contact with my friends, not seeing them and exchanging thoughts and ideas in person has been a surprising drain.”

-Whether classes are in-person or online, the entire family is looking forward to resuming their diverse studies this fall.
+Whether classes were offered in-person or online, the entire family was eager to resume their diverse studies this fall.